 KTM North America Inc. has announced the 2023 Duke and Super Duke Duke range.
 After a brief hiatus, the 790 Duke and 1290 Super Duke GT will be back in KTM’s lineup, and they’re joined by the returning 890 Duke R and 1290 Super Duke R Evo.
-The 2023 KTM Duke and Super Duke range will begin shipping to authorized KTM dealers in December 2022, but pricing has not yet been announced.
+The 2023 KTM Duke and Super Duke range will begin shipping to authorized KTM dealers in December 2022.

 Related Story: 2022 KTM 1290 Super Duke R Evo | Road Test Review